nielsenjared/nielsenjared.github.io/content/blog/get-job-economy/index.md

 If you’re new to this or you really need the job, it’s going to feel scary.
 Don’t be greedy and _do_ be appreciative.
 The worst that can happen is they say ‘no’ and you still take the job.

-When an offer is being made, there are constraints and calculations being made.
-For example, here’s some behind-the-scenes context: hiring managers work with a budget.
+There are constraints and calculations when an offer is being made.
+Hiring managers work with a budget.
 If the role is a backfill, the budget is probably fixed based on the salary of the individual who left.
 If they advocated for a new hire, they made the case, based on industry benchmarks and comparable roles across the company, for a salary.
 If they’re hiring for more than one role, they need to divvy that up accordingly.
 More qualified individuals are going to get a bigger slice of the pie.
 Say, for example, a hiring manager gets a budget of $240,000.
 They could hire two devs at $120k each.
 Or they could hire someone junior at $100k and someone more senior at $140k.
 Or they could hire three associates at $80k each, or a 10X monster at $240k, but then they’ve got different problems on their hands in those last two scenarios.
 Good hiring managers often take this strategy: they make a generous offer, but it's just shy of maxing out their budget.
 This gives both the hiring manager and you, the candidate, some flexibility for negotiation.

 If you feel like you’re being low-balled, trust your gut. _You_ can always say ‘no’.
 But, as they say, “It’s easier to find a job when you have one.”

 ## 7. Help others

 You got the job!
 Congrats!
 Now let’s bring it full circle.
 Listen to the people in your community.
 You needed help yesterday.
-Today you can offer it.
-If you see someone needing help in the job hunt, reach out.
+You can offer help today.
+Reach out!
 Or write an article like this! ;)